Stevens Avenue Armory

-The Stevens Avenue Armory is an historic former armory building in Portland, Maine, United States.
+The Stevens Avenue Armory (now known as Arthur P. Girard Innovation Hall) is a historic former armory building on Stevens Avenue in Portland, Maine, United States.
 Built in 1908 as a utilitarian two-story brick barn for the Portland Railroad Company's electric trolleys, it was converted into its current Art Deco style in 1940 by local architect and World War I veteran John P. Thomas.
 Thomas also designed other nearby buildings, including Deering High School.
-The armory was used by the Maine National Guard for training and recruitment purposes until 2015, when it was swapped for 29 acres of land along Route 1 in Saco that was owned by the University of New England.
+The armory was used by the Maine National Guard for training and recruitment purposes until 2015, when it was swapped for 29 acres of land along Route 1 in Saco that was owned by the University of New England (UNE).
 The building was valued at $3.1 million at the time of the swap.

+In 2022, UNE finished renovating and expanding the building and renamed it the Arthur P. Girard Innovation Hall.